wikimedia/mediawiki-extensions-ConfirmEdit/README.md

 /**
  * Number of seconds after a bad login (for a specific user account) that a captcha will be shown to
  * that client on the login form to slow down password-guessing bots.
  *
+ * A longer expiration time of $wgCaptchaBadLoginExpiration * 300 will be applied against a login
+ * attempt count of $wgCaptchaBadLoginAttempts * 30.
+ *
  * Has no effect if 'badlogin' is disabled in $wgCaptchaTriggers or
  * if there is not a caching engine enabled.